wur-bioinformatics/introduction-to-bioinformatics/week3.md

 :alt:
 :align: center
 :name: w3f4.2
-Parsimony analysis (same data and trees as in {numref}`w3f3.1`).
+Parsimony analysis (same data and trees as in {numref}`MSA`).
 Character state changes for all characters in the MSA shown left are indicated on the trees and exemplar syn- and autapomorphies are indicated.
 Note that character 6 is invariant and therefore does not contribute to any tree.
 Also note that each substitution occurring in the MSA results in one extra step on the tree.
 :::

 Each character change can be considered an _ad hoc_ assumption, each of them associated with their type I error, or the chance of having a _false positive_.